AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
 I am a PhD student at <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, investigating the capabilities of transformer/LLMs.</br>

-In recent times, I am interested in LLM reasoning-based concepts, scaling test-time compute, knowledge distillation, the mixture of experts, GPRO Algorithm, RAG, chain-of-thought etc. and how they can be utilized usage in different applications ranging from the graph, code, multi-step logical QA and causal reasoning.
+In recent times, I am interested in LLM reasoning-based concepts, scaling test-time compute, knowledge distillation, the mixture of experts, GRPO Algorithm, RAG, chain-of-thought etc. and how they can be utilized usage in different applications ranging from the graph, code, multi-step logical QA and causal reasoning.
 Besides, I have experience in developing deep learning architectures that approach real-life problems specifically involving Graph Neural Networks (GNN).
 I worked with  Prof. <a href="https://scholar.google.com/citations?user=IroP0EwAAAAJ"> Pan Li</a>  for a while on the Graph Anomaly Detection problem, funded by Sony, Belgium. </p>

 Apart from my research and academic activities, I enjoy following and analyzing cricket, watching movies and TV series, and playing badminton and card games.